dart-lang/site-www/src/tools/dartpad/index.md

 multi-platform and web platform.
 It doesn't support those marked native platform, and it doesn't support [deferred loading][].

-If you are using Flutter, DartPad also supports the `package:flutter` libraries which are supported on the web platform.
+In Flutter mode, you can also use the `package:flutter` libraries that are supported on the web platform.

-It doesn't currently support using packages from the [pub.dev]({{site.pub}}) package repository.
-This request is being tracked in [issue 901][].
+DartPad doesn't currently support using packages from the [pub.dev]({{site.pub}}) package repository.
+(To find the status of package support, see [issue 901][].)

 ## Getting started